 The cookies are mildly sweet, and are great as a quick snack, with coffee or tea.
 Dusted with powdered sugar before serving, for extra flavor and color contrast, they will make a beautiful and tasty addition to a festive cookies display.
 Try them and enjoy.

-* Raw cacao powder is less processed than cocoa powder, thus has milder flavor and lighter color, which works well here, as the idea was to keep the walnut flavor dominant.
-However, if you can’t find it, or if you prefer a more pronounced chocolatey flavor, cocoa powder can be used instead.
+* Raw cacao powder is less processed than regular cocoa powder, thus has milder flavor and lighter color, which works well here, as the idea was to keep the walnut flavor dominant.
+However, if you can’t find it, or if you prefer a more pronounced chocolaty flavor, regular or dark cocoa powder can be used instead.

 * The cookies can be frozen, in an air-tight freezer bag, for up to a month.
 Dust with powdered sugar only after fully defrosting.